-The Junior League of Memphis has started, coordinated, or contributed to many of Memphis’ most worthwhile organizations.
+The Junior League of Memphis has started, coordinated, or contributed to many of Memphis’ most notable non-profit organizations.
 The number of community programs the Junior League of Memphis has been involved in over the years totals in the hundreds.
 We support a variety of needs, many of which are helping to revitalize Memphis neighborhoods.
 This year, JLM volunteers will volunteer more than 30,000 hours to the Memphis community.
-We are excited to announce our 2017-2018 Junior League of Memphis Community Programs:
+We are excited to announce our 2018-2019 Junior League of Memphis Community Programs:

 - Baptist: Camp Good Grief